itzTron/itzTron/README.md

   challenges:
     "I Love taking challenges"
-  funFact: "I love automated tools for hacking" 🤖🔧", fact : "EVERYTHING CAN BE HACKED!!"
+  funFact: "I love automated tools for hacking" 🤖🔧", fact : "time is what determines security. with enough time, nothing is unhackable!!"
 };
 ```